salarkhan/git-team/README.md

 # git-pear

-A simple utility for sharing credit for commits while working in pairs.
+A simple utility for sharing commit ownership while working in pairs.

 ## installation
 ```